mbaumer/us_hep_funding/docs/_states/MA.md

 <a name="MA-07"></a>
 [Back to top](#top)
 ## MA-07 -- Rep. Michael Capuano (D)
+### Committees
+Michael Capuano is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $36,604,000.00 in SC HEP grants.